 The Bra Recyclers: Bras are difficult to recycle thanks to elastics, underwires, clasps, padding, or even lace and other embellishments.
 But The Bra Recyclers can give your bras a second life.
 The organization accepts gently used (washed!) bras and gives them to survivors of domestic violence and human trafficking to support them in their transition back to self-sufficiency.
 Just simply fill out their form and either drop off or mail in your bras.

 Knickey: Worn underwear is a tough thing to sell secondhand, so recycling is probably the best bet here.
 Organic underwear brand Knickey has partnered with a local New York City-based nonprofit to recycle intimates into insulation, rug pads, and rags.

 Madewell: Recycle any pair of denim jeans at a Madewell drop-off location and they’ll be recycled (or really downcycled) into housing insulation through a partnership with Blue Jeans Go Green™.
 In exchange, you’ll get $20 off of a new pair at Madewell.
-The brand has recycled over a million pairs of jeans since starting this project!
+(Though you don’t need to feel life you have to use this card.)
+The brand has recycled over a million pairs of jeans since starting this project.